seasonedcc/composable-functions/README.md

 It will pass the same environment to all given functions and pass the output of one to the next's input in left-to-right order.
 The resulting data is going to be the output of the rightmost function.

-Note that there is no type-level assurance (yet) that one function output will be succesfully parsed by the next function in the pipeline.
+Note that there is no type-level assurance that one function output will be succesfully parsed by the next function in the pipeline.
 ```ts
 const a = makeDomainFunction(z.object({ aNumber: z.number() }))(
   async ({ aNumber }) => ({